-Your small or medium business (SMB) has been in uncharted waters for some time now.
-But as a business leader, it’s important to consider what you and your sales teams can do for customers by being there for them.
+Many small- or medium-sized businesses (SMB) are in uncharted waters right now.
+As business leaders, this is time to consider what you and your sales teams can do for customers by being there for them.

-Here are five simple and effective ways your SMB can lead with compassion now and in the future:
+Here are five simple and effective ways your SMB can lead with compassion:

-- If your customer is still stabilizing, you’ll want to spread positivity.
-There’s a fine line between acknowledging a situation and constantly reminding people of it.
-The more skillfully you can walk that line, the better.
-In our latest Small & Medium Business Trends Report, we found out that 72% of SMBs are optimistic about the future of their business.
-And we’ve also noted how experts have advised small businesses to spread optimism using their online presence, mainly because the current news cycle isn’t necessarily calming people down.
+Right now, experts advise small businesses to spread optimism, using their online presence, mainly because the current news cycle isn’t necessarily calming people down.
 Extend that philosophy of optimism to your daily conversations with customers and colleagues.
-Share what you can that’s positive — whether that’s how organizations are helping the situation, how you’re personally supporting fellow small businesses, or even personal highlights from your day.
+Share what you can that’s positive — whether that’s how organisations are helping the situation, how you’re personally supporting fellow small businesses, or even personal highlights from your day.
 This is a time for all of us to support each other.
 Part of that is working to keep positive so we can move forward and get through tough times.

 Helping others can be a powerful form of self-care, but be sure to take care of yourself, and your team, too.
 Your customers are facing sudden uncertainty in the wake of shutdowns and revenue declines.
 The people on your sales teams feel this same uncertainty.

 Internally, we remain focused on communication, transparency, and controlling what we can.
-We’re working to improve as individuals and as a team.
-From setting aside a budget for fun activities like virtual happy hours to company-wide mindfulness activities, it’s important to keep your team grounded and continue to communicate as circumstances change.
-Our team has started podcast-style interviews in a series we call, Growing Together.
+We're working to improve as individuals and as a team.
+Creative concepts from “In Times Like These” messaging from leadership to virtual happy hours to company-wide mindfulness activities are all great ways to keep your team grounded and communicating as circumstances continue to change.
+Our team has also started podcast-style interviews in a series we call, Growing Together.
 It’s a place where our sales leaders share personal stories to connect, learn, and inspire the team.
-We’ve also been encouraging time off.
-Just because we are at home doesn’t mean we can’t step away from the screen for a few days.

 Consider these points as you think about how to lead and care for the people you work with every day:

-- Make sure you have processes and check-ins in place to keep your team supported and plugged in.
-Remember that structure and routine can be powerful tools for helping people navigate crises.
-Consider adding daily huddles, extra one-on-one check-ins, and organization-wide all-hands calls.
+Make sure you have processes and check-ins in place to keep your team supported and plugged in.
+Remember structure and routine can be powerful tools for helping people navigate crises.
+Consider adding daily huddles, extra one-to-one check-ins, and organisation-wide all hands calls.

 Flexibility — the ability to bend without breaking — can go a long way with customers right now.
-In fact, 49% of growing SMBs have admitted they’ve offered more flexibility to customers since the pandemic began.
-What can you do to make things easier for customers without jeopardizing your operations?
+What can you do to make things easier for them without jeopardizing your operations?

 We’ve adopted a two-step process to build more flexibility into our playbook right now:

-- Partner closely with our sales operations (SOPS) and billing partners to create more lenient options within our business practices.
+Partner closely with our sales operations (SOPS) and billing partners to create more lenient options within the framework of our business practices.

-Step one is pretty universal: talk with your reps and ask them to just listen.
+Step one is pretty universal: talk with your reps and empower them to just listen.
 Help them help their clients by gaining an understanding of their financial situation.
 Gather real-time data on what your customers are facing right now.
-Then look at what organization-wide steps you can take to support them.
+Then look at what organisation-wide steps you can take to support them.

-Being flexible with payment plans and helping your customers manage their expenses can go a long way right now.
-And, of course, you can offer to brainstorm pricing strategies with clients to help give their businesses a needed boost.
+Being flexible with payment plans, and other ways of helping your customers manage their expenses, can go a long way right now.
+And, of course, you can offer to brainstorm price strategies with clients to help give their businesses a needed boost.
 The more ways we can find to stabilize and prop each other’s businesses up, the better we’ll all come out in the long run.

 Salesforce helps you find more customers, win their business, and keep them happy so you can grow faster than ever.
 Learn more about our small business CRM solutions by following us on Twitter, LinkedIn, and Instagram.